dotnetjunkie/blog/content/posts/di-composition-models-primer.md

 This means that data can hop from one group to the next and back, depending on the use case in which it participates.
 To simplify things, however, I will ignore this possible group-hopping behavior for the remainder of this article—it’s not that relevant.

 In the next sections, I’ll discuss these two groups of data in more detail, starting with the first group.
 This will provide the necessary context for the remainder of the article, where I'll describe their significance in the creation of your application components.
-Finally, building upon that, I’ll introduce the two composition models that you can use to create an object graph.
+Finally, building on that, I’ll introduce the two composition models that you can use to create an object graph.

 ## Data passing through the public API